SARD-81/E-Commerce/README.md

 # 🌟  Features

-Product Listing: Browse a wide range of products with detailed cards.
+* Product Listing: Browse a wide range of products with detailed cards.

-Favorites Management: Add or remove products from your favorites list using a global state managed by Zustand.
+* Favorites Management: Add or remove products from your favorites list using a global state managed by Zustand.

-Shopping Cart: (Basic implementation inferred) Add products to your shopping cart.
+* Shopping Cart: (Basic implementation inferred) Add products to your shopping cart.

+* User Dashboard: A dedicated panel for users to manage their profiles, view order history, and handle other user-specific settings.

+* Admin Panel: (Planned or Future Feature) A dedicated panel for administrators to manage products, orders, users, and other backend functionalities.

-Responsive Design: Built with Tailwind CSS and Material UI for a seamless experience across various devices.
+* Responsive Design: Built with Tailwind CSS and Material UI for a seamless experience across various devices.

-Client-Side Routing: Powered by react-router-dom for smooth navigation between pages.
+* Client-Side Routing: Powered by react-router-dom for smooth navigation between pages.

 # 🚀  Technologies Used